CarlosCezarDeSouzaGuaraldo/CarlosCezarDeSouza/README.md

 # Carlos Cezar De Souza Guaraldo

  ## Hi there, nice to meet you!
- I'm a Fullstack Developer that work with NodeJS, Java and ReactJS programming languages and I work with MySql, MariaDb, SqlServer and Postgres.
+ I'm a Fullstack Developer that work with some technologies such as .Net, ReactJS, NodeJS, GO, Java Spring Boot and PHP Laravel.
 About me?
 I want to help the people with the technology! :computer:

  Currently I'm learning .Net and living in New Zealand! :rocket::kiwi_fruit: